metabrainz/picard-docs/functions/func_map.rst

 is stored in the variable ``_loop_count``.
 This allows the element or count value to be accessed within the code script.

+Empty elements are automatically removed from the output.

 .. note::

     You cannot save the ``code`` to a variable and then pass the variable to the function